Trends risks and opportunities

 About half of ARM’s revenue comes from direct sales to semiconductor companies.
 If there are fewer semiconductor companies, then ARM may have fewer customers to sell to.
-Two-thirds of ARM’s unit shipments come from wireless devices, and some of ARM’s future growth comes from the microcontroller market, so consolidation in these parts of the industry could represent a loss to ARM’s future licensing business.
-In addition, due to reductions in venture capital funding, there may be fewer technology start-ups to license ARM technology.
+ARM is exposed to a range of markets including wireless handsets and microcontrollers.
+Consolidation in these parts of the industry could represent a loss to ARM’s future licensing business.

 Smartphones are getting smarter and laptops are getting smaller and more portable, and we are seeing new mobile computing products introduced.
 This is creating an opportunity for smartphone technology to cross-over into laptops and laptop technology to cross-over into smartphones.
 Consumers want portable products that keep them connected to their social and business networks, have an all-day battery life and are simple to use.

 The main processor in a laptop is typically based on the x86 architecture.
 It has been announced that smaller and lower-power x86-based chips are being developed that will be suitable for the main processor in a smartphone.
-There is therefore competition from large, well-funded companies that have demonstrated advanced technology and aggressive marketing strategies.
+There is therefore competition from large companies that have demonstrated advanced technology and well-funded marketing strategies.
 They are capable of reducing ARM’s market share in smartphone application processors and hindering any market share gains that might be made by ARM licensees in mobile computing.

-ARM-based chips for mobile computing are significantly lower-cost and lower-power than current products available based on x86.
-ARM’s licensees have already announced chips that are suitable for mobile computers, and they regard this market as a growth opportunity.
-The ARM community is working with software companies and OEMs to ensure that a complete ecosystem of PC-class software is available, and that our shared experience in developing portable consumer products enables a new market of low-cost mobile computers.
+ARM processor-based chips for mobile computing are significantly lower-cost and lower-power than products available based on x86.
+ARM’s licensees have already announced chips that are suitable for mobile computers, including tablets, E-book readers and netbooks.
+The ARM Partnership is working with software companies and OEMs to ensure that a complete ecosystem of PC-class software is available, and that our shared experience in developing portable consumer products enables a new market of low-cost mobile computers.
+In addition mobile computers contain 3-5 chips that can incorporate ARM processor-based technology, further increasing the opportunity for ARM royalty revenues.

-Although growing strongly, in 2009 ARM had only about 6% market share of the nine billion unit microcontroller market.
+Although growing strongly, in 2010 ARM had only about 10% market share of the six billion unit microcontroller market.
 This market is characterised by a large number of proprietary processor architectures, being developed by many semiconductor companies, who sell very low-cost chips into a highly fragmented end-market.

 It could be difficult for ARM to be successful in the microcontroller market.
 ARM will need to displace many established in-house processor designs.
-ARM may invest a lot of effort and cost to achieve modest penetration.
-As the microcontroller chips are low-cost, the royalty revenue per device will also be lower.
+ARM has invested a lot of effort and cost to achieve modest penetration to date.
+As the microcontroller chips are low-cost, the royalty revenue per device is also lower than other markets.

-ARM believes that it can capture a significant proportion of the microcontroller (MCU) market as demonstrated by the strong unit growth rate over the last few years.
-ARM processors are already 30% of the 32-bit MCU market and our strategy is to develop technology that enables companies currently using 8- and 16-bit MCUs to migrate to ARM-based chips.
-As most semiconductor customers already have access to ARM technology, many have already produced MCUs based on the ARM7 or ARM9 processor families.
+ARM believes that it can capture a significant proportion of the microcontroller (MCU) market as demonstrated by recent strong unit growth rate.
+ARM processors are already 30% of the 32-bit MCU market and our strategy is to develop technology that enables companies currently using 8-and 16-bit MCUs to migrate to ARM-based chips.

-The Cortex-M processor family was specifically developed for the MCU market and, by the end of 2009, had been licensed over 50 times.
-In addition, the ARM community is working to ensure that as well as a broad range of ARM-based chips, all the software and software tools are available for end customers using established microcontroller distributors.
+The Cortex-M processor family was specifically developed for the MCU market and, by the end of 2010, had been licensed more than 80 times.
+In addition, the ARM community is working to ensure that as well as a broad range of ARM processor-based chips, all the software and software tools are available for end customers using established microcontroller distributors.

 As semiconductor manufacturing has become increasingly expensive, most chip companies are considering whether to outsource their manufacturing facilities to specialist foundries.
 This creates a new opportunity for chip companies to license in their physical IP R&D. As all chips require physical IP technology, this could be a larger market than processors.

 Currently, most major chip companies develop their physical IP using their in-house teams.
 Even for companies that have outsourced manufacturing, the rate at which they want to license in physical IP is unclear.
 The foundries may choose to develop the physical IP.
-This could add more value to their customers and help create ‘lock-in’ by making it harder for the customer to change foundry.
-There are also other independent physical IP suppliers who compete in this market.
+This could add more value to their customers and help create “lock-in” by making it harder for the customer to change foundry.
+There are also other physical IP suppliers who compete in this market, some with a similar scale and scope as ARM.